Mimer SoftRadio - Small Systems

 In all examples no extra servers are needed since the system will all be in the same local subnet of the LAN.

 Example with two operators working with two radios.
-Connection is done via a VDSL modem in an environment were there is no IP infrastructure available.
+Connection is done via VDSL modems over copper wire in an environment were there is no IP infrastructure available.

 Example with two operators working with two radios.
 Connection is done via a micro wave link in an environment were there is no fixed IP infrastructure available.